MikeFoto/demo-docker_swarm/README.md

-# Setup a Docker Swarm cluster with 3 nodes
+# Setup a Docker Swarm cluster with arbitrary number of  nodes

 * Provisioned by ansible

 * Using public ansible roles

 # Notes

 Current Vagrant file use virtualbox provisioner for demo purposes .
 Change to any other provisioner by changing configuration file